Zinc dithiophosphate: Synthesis and structure

+The dimers dissociate in the donor solvents (ethanol) or upon treatment with Lewis bases, forming adducts:

-In Zn[(S2P(OR)2]2, the zinc has tetrahedral geometry.
-This monomeric compound Zn[(S2P(OR)2]2 exists in equilibrium with dimers, oligomers, and polymers [Zn[(S2P(OR)2]2]n (n > 1).
-For example, zinc diethyldithiophosphate, Zn[(S2P(OEt)2]2, crystallizes as a polymeric solid consisting of linear chains.
+The polymers [Zn[(S2P(OR)2]2]n (n > 1) have also been characterized.
+For example, zinc diethyldithiophosphate, Zn[(S2P(OEt)2]2, crystallizes as a polymers consisting of linear chains.
 Reaction of Zn[(S2P(OR)2]2 with additional zinc oxide gives rise to the oxygen-centered cluster, Zn4O[(S2P(OR)2]6, which adopts the structure seen for basic zinc acetate.